MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetstreamgetwdfiotarget.md

 ## -description

-The **AcxTargetStreamGetWdfIoTarget** function will return an WDFIOTARGET WDF object that is associated with the specified stream.
+The **AcxTargetStreamGetWdfIoTarget** function will return a WDFIOTARGET WDF object that is associated with the specified stream.

 ## -parameters

 ### -param TargetStream

-A pointer to a location of an existing ACXTARGETSTREAM Object.
+An existing ACXTARGETSTREAM Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns

-Returns the WDFIOTARGET WDF object that is associated with the specified stream.
+Returns the WDFIOTARGET WDF object that is associated with the specified target stream.

 ## -remarks